 In 2012 Zimbabwe had 817,643 persons living with disability which translates to approximately 7% of the country; most of whom (77 percent) lived in rural areas.
-The Central Statistics (2012) showed that the proportion of disabilities was higher in females (56%) than males $(44\%)^{30}$ .
+The Central Statistics (2012) showed that the proportion of disabilities was higher in females (56%) than males (44%).
 With no variation across the sexes, Midlands Province had the highest percentage of persons with disability (15 percent), followed by Manicaland (14 %) and Mashonaland West (13 %) while the lowest percentages were in Bulawayo (4 %) and Matabeleland South (5 %).
 The vulnerability assessment report for the selected project districts, showed that at baseline, 16% of all households sampled had at least one of their members having some form of disability.
 Bulilima had the lowest proportion of households with members living with disabilities (9.9%).
-Almost a fifth of households in Chivi reporting living with a person with disability.
+Almost a fifth of households in Chivi reporting living with a person with disability in their households.
+For the particular project areas, ward 2 of Chimanimani has 204 people living with disability.